List of YuYu Hakusho characters: Bakuken

 Bakuken (爆拳), the third member to fight, is a demon who can create a thick fog from his sweat and beats an unconscious Kurama until winning the match via ring out at the orders of Risho.
-The weakest member of Team Shadow Channelers, Yusuke quickly defeats him.
+As the weakest member of Team Shadow Channelers, Yusuke quickly defeats him.

 Jin

 Jin (陣), the "Wind Master", is the fourth member of Team Shadow Channelers to fight.
-He has the ability to fly at great speeds and to block and change the course of any energy-based attacks that travel through the air.
+He can fly at great speeds and block and change the course of any energy-based attacks that travel through the air.
 His signature move is to spin his forearm at high speed, creating a tornado around it, making his punches more powerful, even causing damage when he misses.
 Jin enjoys his battles, especially when he has a worthy opponent.
 Although his fight with Yusuke is initially ruled a loss for Jin via ring out, the decision is overturned and declared a draw.
 He and Yusuke have a lot in common, and it is apparent that both enjoyed their fight.
 During the fight for control of the Demon Plane, Jin is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.